gbiggs/rtsprofile/README.txt

 rtsprofile is a Python library providing an interface to the RT System Profile specification.
 This specification describes a complete RT system and can be used to reconstruct that system at a later time.
+The library supports both XML and YAML formatted files.

 This software is developed at the National Institute of Advanced Industrial Science and Technology.
 Approval number H22PRO-1087.
 The development was